samplemaker/freefem_matlab_octave_plot/README.md

 ## plottri2grid()

 interpolates the data `tu[,tv]` given on a triangular mesh defined by `tx` and `ty` on a rectangular mesh grid defined by the two vectors `x` and `y`.<br>
-To create contour or quiver plots `pdeplot2dff()` has its own interpolation routine in the form of a vectorized Matlab/Octave code.
+To create contour or quiver plots `ffpdeplot()` has its own interpolation routine in the form of a vectorized Matlab/Octave code.
 However to improve runtime there is an external MEX implementation of this code section.
 If Matlab/Octave finds an executable file of `plottri2grid.c` within its search path the faster C-implementation is used instead of the internal interpolation routine.

 #### Syntax